Chapter Summary

 Commentary:

-Jesus is crucified as King and provides for His mother's future from the cross.
+Jesus is crucified as the King of the Jews and provides for His mother's future care.

 28 After this, Jesus, knowing that all was now finished, said (to fulfill the Scripture), "I thirst."